 - Imagine exhaling the air down and through your arms, wrist and hands and out your fingers

-yourself while working and purposely exhale slower and as you inhale, feel
+Practice this slower breathing many times at the computer.
+Observe yourself while working and purposely exhale slower and as you inhale, feel your abdomen expand.

-OPTIONAL: Breathe and Regenerate
+OPTIONAL: Breath and Regenerate